Self-Supervised Attention Learning for Depth and Ego-motion Estimation: Baseline architecture and extensions

 Any violation of the static world assumption in the real scenes affects drastically the reconstruction.
 To overcome this limitation, one solution is to use the SSID loss~\cite{mahjourian2018unsupervised,wang19icra,shen19icra}.
 A more advanced solution~\cite{zhou2017unsupervised} is to introduce an \textit{explainability} mask to indicate the importance of a pixel in the warped images.
 If the pixel contributes to a corrupted synthesis the explainability value of the pixel will be negligible.

 The explainability values are produced by a dedicated module (ExpNet) in~\cite{zhou2017unsupervised}; it shares the encoder with the PoseNet and branches off in the decoding part.
-All three modules, for depth, pose and explainability are trained simultaneously.
-The ExpNet decoder generates a per pixel mask $\hat{E}_k(p)$.
+The three networks(DispNet, PoseNet and ExpNet) are trained simultaneously.
+The ExpNet decoder generates a per-pixel mask $\hat{E}_k(p)$.
 Similar to PoseNet, the explainability map $\hat{E}_k$ is generated for both source images.
 Per-pixel explainability values are embedded in the photometric loss:

 where $|V|$ is the number of pixels in the image.
 To avoid a trivial solution in (\ref{eq:exp}) with $\hat{E}_k(p)$ equals to zero, a constraint is added on the values of $\hat{E}_k(p)$.
 This constraint is implemented as a regularization loss $\mathcal{L}_{reg}(\hat{E}_k)$, defined as a cross entropy loss between the mask value and a constant 1.